 What society do we want for ourselves, and for future generations?
 It is, in short, a just, prosperous and moral society, whose citizens engage with each other on the basis of ubuntu/botho.

 A just society is one which is fair, which has successfully addressed the challenges of our past and, unfortunately, even the present – limited access to basic services, to sustainable jobs, to quality education, to adequate healthcare, and to security.
 A just society also results in freedom and equality for all before the law, irrespective of who you are and where you come from.

 A prosperous society is one in which mass poverty has been eradicated and in which our people are able to pursue a better life.
 It is a society where everyone is able to develop to his or her fullest human potential.
-A prosperous society provides opportunity for all, it also generates high quality services and contributes towards stability and unity.
+A prosperous society provides opportunity for all; it also generates high-quality services and contributes towards stability and unity.

-A moral society is one governed by timeless moral precepts of good, unlike the socio-political climate in South Africa today which comes close to being characterised by fear, violence, crime, greed and corruption.
+A moral society is one governed by the timeless moral precepts of good, unlike the socio-political climate in South Africa today, which comes close to being characterised by fear, violence, crime, greed and corruption.
 We believe in a society based on strong family and strong community.
 There is a contrast between some amoral leaders and elites and the essential goodness of most South Africans – we believe everyone has a role to play in making South Africa a better place.

 A society underpinned by the spirit of ubuntu/botho must necessarily promote justice and prosperity and morality for all.
 We believe such a society is a distinct possibility, and is not merely a dream.
-We believe our values of solidarity, freedom and unity, and our principles and policies coupled with bold leadership and political courage, can achieve this vision.
+We believe our values of solidarity, freedom and unity, and our principles and policies, coupled with bold leadership and political courage, can achieve this vision.